Metin Şahin

-Metin Şahin (born January 10, 1963 in Konya, Turkey) is a European champion Turkish former taekwondo practitioner, who serves as the president of the Turkey Taekwondo Federation since 2003.Also In 2019, He was appointed dean to the Faculty of Sport Sciences at Selçuk University.
+Metin Şahin (born January 10, 1963) is a Turkish taekwondo practitioner.
+He is a former European champion.
+He served as the President of the Turkish Taekwondo Federation in 2003–2024 and at the same time, he was appointed as dean of Selçuk University Faculty of Sports Sciences.

 Early life and academic career

 He was born in Konya, where he completed his primary and secondary education.
 Metin Şahin graduated in 1987 from the School of Physical Education and Sports of the Gazi University in Ankara.
 In 1988, he was appointed instructor for physical education and sports at the Selçuk University in his hometown.
 During his service at the university, he initiated the establishment of Taekwondo training at sports schools of many Turkish universities, and so contributed to widespread of this sports branch.
 He achieved a master's degree in 1992.
 In 2002, Şahin received a Ph.D. degree with a thesis on Taekwondo training from the Selçuk University.
 Since 2003, Şahin is assistant professor at the same university.
 He is author of a number of scientific publications and books on Taekwondo training.